-Students completing the General Certificate of Education (GCE) may use a combination of AS- or A-level and O-level courses to meet the five required admission subjects for UAlberta programs.
-A minimum of two (sometimes three) subjects must be at the Advanced or Advanced Subsidiary Level (A- or AS-level).
-The remaining subjects may be presented at the Ordinary Level (O-level).
+Students completing the General Certificate of Education (GCE) may use a combination of Advanced or Advanced Subsidiary Level (A- or AS-level) and GCSE courses to meet the five required admission subjects for University of Alberta programs.
+A minimum of three subjects must be at A- or AS-level.
+The remaining subjects may be presented at GCSE Level.

-Applicants completing the GCE A2-Level program may qualify for Admission to the University of Alberta based on Forecast results.
+Applicants completing the GCE A-Level program may qualify for Admission to the University of Alberta based on Forecast results.

 Complete the GCE A2-level Forecast Grade Form

 GCE Course requirements for admission